Ultimate Warrior: Ultimate Maniacs; departure (1992)

+At SummerSlam Spectacular in August 1992, Ultimate Warrior teamed with WWF Champion Randy Savage to face the Nasty Boys; after Warrior and Savage failed to cooperate, the Nasty Boys won the bout by count-out.
+Later that month, Ultimate Warrior challenged Savage for the WWF Championship at SummerSlam; he won the match by count-out, but not the title.
+At Saturday Night's Main Event XXXI in October 1992, Ultimate Warrior and Savage again joined forces as the "Ultimate Maniacs" to challenge WWF Tag Team Champions Money Inc.; they won the bout by count-out, meaning the titles did not change hands.
+The Ultimate Maniacs were scheduled to face Ric Flair and Razor Ramon at Survivor Series in November 1992.

+Warrior left the WWF on November 21, 1992, with his last match being a victory over Kamala on November 8 in Orlando, Florida; Mr. Perfect substituted for him at Survivor Series.
 The initial plan for Warrior's 1992 return was to eventually give him another run with the WWF Championship.
-Indeed, WWF writers had originally intended that the Ultimate Warrior should be the one to accept Mr Perfect's services - up for offer to either Summerslam main event competitor - turning heel in the process of winning the title.
+Indeed, WWF writers had originally intended that Ultimate Warrior should be the one to accept Mr. Perfect's services - up for offer to either SummerSlam main event competitor - turning heel in the process of winning the title.
 However these plans were scrapped at a late stage due to the Warrior's refusal to turn heel after considering the collapse in merchandise sales which would have resulted.
 Furthermore, his return coincided with the government's crackdown on steroids in wrestling.
 Warrior was admittedly a heavy user of steroids during his professional wrestling career.
 In his book Sex, Lies and Headlocks, ESPN writer Shaun Assael stated that Canadian chemist Mauro Di Pasquale, who had been hired in June to monitor the WWF's new drug testing program and was known for being tough towards anyone who failed a drug test, nailed Warrior for steroid use in September and was able to successfully persuade McMahon, who was under federal scrutiny at the time for allegations of illegally supplying steroids to some of his wrestlers, to release Warrior from the company.
 However, in Warrior: The Ultimate Legend, McMahon claims that it was Warrior's experimenting with growth hormone which led to his departure; Warrior was suspended and, in return, skipped dates as he took offense to McMahon's actions.
-Warrior left the company on November 21, 1992, with his last match being a victory over Kamala on November 8 in Orlando, Florida.